junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — The previous question on the motion to recommit with instructions was ordered pursuant to the rule. (consideration: CR H4715)
 - 2007-05-09 — The previous question was ordered pursuant to the rule. (consideration: CR H4710)
 - 2007-05-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments debated earlier and on which further proceedings had been postponed.
+- 2007-05-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.